bentoml/BentoML/README.md

 ## Feature Highlights ##

 ✨ Model Serving the way you need it
+- Serve ML model together with custom pre-processing and post-processing logic
 - **Online serving** via REST API or gRPC
 - **Offline scoring** on batch datasets with Apache Spark, or Dask.
 - **Stream serving** with Kafka, Beam, and Flink